ajmscherer/solari/README.md

-Code that emulate old Solari panels in airports and other public places
+Code that emulates old Solari panels in airports and other public places